 He wished to be alone, that was evident.
 Lan Xichen could easily have accompanied him—after all, Gusu was not so far, and even as tired as he was, he could have made the trip before the sun rose.
 Yet he could only reply: “Very well.
 I feel tired, I shall rest here for the night, but I’ll see you and Uncle tomorrow, Wangji.”

 Wangji nodded awkwardly.
 He stepped onto Bichen once more and took flight.
 The white glare of the blade vanished near-instantly into the thick grey clouds, and the sandalwoodscent of him lingered only long enough for Xichen to breathe in and out once.

 It was not difficult to guess why his brother would have wanted to flee such a place.

 For the past three and a half months, such rumors had crawled over all the cultivation sects like a disease: Wei Wuxian is fomenting evil plots of overtaking the sects.
 Wei Wuxian has holed himself within the legendary Burial Mounds of Yiling.
-Wei Wuxian is roaming the lands and breaking open omega houses, stealing their inhabitants unscrupulously, taking away from the riches of many clans and villages.
+Wei Wuxian is roaming the lands and breaking open kunze houses, stealing their inhabitants unscrupulously, taking away from the riches of many clans and villages.

 Lan Xichen had no idea what to make of it all.
-The only thing he knew for sure was just how upset Wangji had been after the discussion conference; how sick he had looked with anger and grief, when after Wei Wuxian had left and taken a camp of Wen sect prisoners with him, Jin Zixun had called upon all present to ‘put an end to this ill-bred omega’.
+The only thing he knew for sure was just how upset Wangji had been after the discussion conference; how sick he had looked with anger and grief, when after Wei Wuxian had left and taken a camp of Wen sect prisoners with him, Jin Zixun had called upon all present to ‘put an end to this ill-bred kunze’.